paulstansifer/unseemly/core_language_basics.md

 The Unseemly core language is not intended to be ergonomic, but to support the bare minimum of an algebraic type system and a procedural macro system.

-The typical file extension for Unseemly source code is `.≉`.
+The typical file extension for Unseemly source code is `.unseemly`.
+It used to be `.≉`, which was cute, but also maaaaybe a little user-hostile.

 ## Low-level structure
 The default Unseemly tokenizer is very simple.